gaultierq/gaultier.dev/source/2025-01-11-how-to-self-ddos-using-nginx-retry-mechanism.html.markdown

 ### Key Learnings:

-1. Double check ChatGPT answers for critical config - RTFD.
+1. Double check ChatGPT answers for critical config - RTFM.
 2. Test configuration updates in a staging environment before deploying them to production.
 3. Be cautious with retry mechanisms in systems handling long-running or resource-intensive requests.